cosmos/gaia/networks/test_platform/README.md

 1. Gaiad nodes all started on one machine without conflict
 1. All nodes generate, propose, and vote on blocks
 1. Stopping app stops all instances
+1. Support specifying a pre-existing genesis file
+1. Supports taking a pre-existing genesis file and creating a network with a sufficient number of validators.
+The network creates as many validators as needed to attain majority voting power on the new network (and produce new blocks with pre-existing genesis file).
+   The validators that are replaced is the set that provides at least 66% of the total voting power given in the genesis file.

+   **This feature allows testing upgrades and module migrations of existing networks, using their pre-existing genesis** :star:

 ## Usage